zethon/zethon.github.io/_posts/2020-12-08-simple-cmake-to-compile-resources.md

 endfunction()
 ```

-Now we can compile resources in our CMake file like so:
+Now I can compile resources in my CMake file like so:

 ```cmake
 z_compile_resources(RESOURCE_FILES